dotspencer/block-admiral/README.md

 node format.js
 ```

-Update your computer's host file.
+Add content of `hosts` to your local host file.